The Application Deadline for Board Terms in 2022 is October 23rd, 2021. Please contact Amy at

 Next Gen places each participating student on a local nonprofit board of directors.
 The students act as a full board member, attending meetings, participating in a committee, and in most cases having voting rights.
 At the same time, they meet as a group each week for training, projects, and discussion/reflection/support.
 The program is 2 semesters: Spring then Fall.

-The program can be taken as a class for academic credit or can be done as co-curricular/volunteer project.
+The program can be taken as a class for academic credit or can be done as a co-curricular/volunteer project.
 We work with each student to figure out how to make it work for them.
 We also build the meeting times for the group around their class schedules.

 - Experience within the nonprofit sector

 - The ability to gain specific skills and experiences